Losant/losant-docs/docs/workflows/logic/csv-encode.md

 }
 ```

-the CSV Encode node would give the following output payload.
+The CSV Encode Node would give the following output payload:

 ```json
 {